 Simon, despite inheriting thousands of African slaves, was an abolitionist.
 In 1826, he wrote:

 “Legislators!
 Slavery is the infraction of all laws. (…) A man a property!
 An image of God under the yoke, like a brute! (…)“

 It was in Bolivia that Simon was able to abolish slavery promptly.
-After he liberated Bolivia, its citizens decided to name their country after him.
-In gratitude, they also asked Simon to write their constitution.
+After he liberated Bolivia, its citizens named their country after him.
+And they also asked Simon to write their constitution.
 Simon wrote it, and in it, he abolished slavery.
 By 1831, slavery was no more in Bolivia.